Best Practice Institute Announces its 2017 Best Practice Awards Winners

 Rogers, Chief Technology Officer and SVP of Product Development at Ultimate Software, is the responsible for overseeing the strategy, development, and delivery the company’s UltiPro® human capital management (HCM) solution.
 One of the key issues Rogers and his development team tackled was employee retention.

 According to Rogers: “Retention is a top challenge for any successful organization.
-Research indicates that replacing a professional employee can cost more than two times an employee’s salary, in addition to loss in intellectual capital and tacit knowledge when talent leaves.”
+Research indicates that replacing a professional employee can cost more than two times an employee’s salary, in addition to the loss in intellectual capital and tacit knowledge when talent leaves.”

 Rogers and Ultimate Software’s development team created Leadership Actions, a new prescriptive feature embedded within its UltiPro HCM solution to help managers proactively nurture and engage their teams.
 With Leadership Actions, Rogers has elevated the role that analytics may play in not only identifying retention risks, but providing managers with in-context coaching and actionable insights that will help them to develop, retain, and motivate their teams.